Shohei Ohtani: 2014: Second NPB All-Star selection

-Pacific League Pitcher Best Nine and ERA leader (2015)
+2015: PL Pitcher Best Nine, PL ERA leader

 2015 marked Ohtani's third professional season (and second full season).
 Though his offensive production declined somewhat (five home runs), his performance on the mound was among the best in the league, earning him the starter role in the 2015 All-Star Game and the pitching spot in the end-of-year Pacific League Best Nine awards.
-Ohtani started 2015 NPB All-Star Game 1 for the PL.
-He went two innings and fanned two, allowing one run (on a double by Yoshitomo Tsutsugo and a single by Jose Lopez), relieved by Nishi with a 1–0 deficit.
+Ohtani started the 2015 NPB All-Star Game 1 for the PL.
+He went two innings and struck out two, allowing one run (on a double by Yoshitomo Tsutsugo and a single by Jose Lopez), relieved by Nishi with a 1–0 deficit.
 The PL would lose 8–6 but he got a no-decision.
-He finished the season 15–5 with a 2.24 ERA, 196 strikeouts and only 100 hits in 160 2/3 innings.
-He led the PL in ERA (.14 over Nishi), tied Wakui for the most wins and was second in strikeouts (19 behind Norimoto, though he threw 34 fewer innings).
-He rarely played the field but did see some action at DH, hitting .202/.252/.376 with five home runs in 109 at bats.
+He finished the season 15–5 with a 2.24 ERA, 196 strikeouts, and only 100 hits in 160 2/3 innings.
+He led the PL in ERA (.14 over Nishi), tied Wakui for the most wins, and was second in strikeouts (19 behind Norimoto, though he threw 34 fewer innings).
+He rarely played the field but did see some action at DH, hitting .202/.252/.376 with five home runs in 109 at-bats.
 He made the Best Nine as the PL's top hurler.
 He finished third in MVP voting again, placing behind Yanagita and Shogo Akiyama for the 2015 Pacific League MVP.
 Ohtani placed third in MVP voting (first among pitchers) and was one of three candidates considered for the 2015 Sawamura Award, given annually to the top pitcher in either league.

-Ohtani led the league in wins and winning percentage with a 15–5 record in just 22 starts, and his 2.24 ERA, five complete games, and three shutouts were also best in the league.
+Ohtani led the league in wins and winning percentage with a 15–5 record in just 22 starts, and his 2.24 ERA, five complete games, and three shutouts were also the best in the league.
 All these stats were career bests, as were his 196 strikeouts, 0.909 WHIP, and 11 strikeouts per nine innings.

 Ohtani was dominant for the Japanese national team in the 2015 Premier 12.
-He hit 100 mph while blowing away eventual champion South Korea (10 K, 2 H, 2 BB, 0 R in 6 IP) before Norimoto relieved.
+He hit 100 mph while blowing away eventual champion South Korea (10 K, 2 H, 2 BB, 0 R in 6 IP) before Norimoto was relieved.
 Facing South Korea again in the semifinals, he was even sharper (11 K, 0 BB, 1 HB, 1 H in 7 IP).
 He did not give up a hit until Keun-woo Jeong singled in the seventh inning and had the most whiffs in a game for the first Premier 12 ever.
 Norimoto relieved with a 3–0 lead but he and two other relievers combined to allow four in the 9th to blow it as Japan fell in a shocking defeat.
-He led the event in ERA (Scott Diamond had 12 innings with a 0.00 ERA to Ohtani's 13) and strikeouts (one ahead of Chun-Lin Kuo) while allowing the lowest average by a starting pitcher.
+He tied for the event lead in ERA and led in strikeouts while allowing the lowest average by a starting pitcher.
 He was named the All-Star SP for the event (Sho Nakata was the only other member of Samurai Japan to be picked for the All-Star team).